Deepsjai/nlp4finance.github.io/README.md

 <p align="center" style="font-size:16px">
 Fig 2. pipeline for FinBert
 </p>

+ The pre trained cod eis based on [8]
 ### FINBERT

 We train a FinBert model based on BertForSequenceClassification(BFSC) model, which is built on BERT(Bidirectional Encoder Representations from Transformers) with an extra linear layer on top.
 To capture the ESG sentiments, we perform transfer learning and fine-tune the BFSC model using the labeled dataset we used in our supervised learning and then predict the sentiment for the testing in our news data set.